With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 Privacy is a human right.
 Android services are constantly aware of your actual location, websites you visit.
 They also record your audio calls and even read all of your emails.

-Only by adopting the above-mentioned security and privacy tips can it reduce the amount of data you are letting Android services collect from you.
+Only by adopting the above-mentioned tips regarding Android Privacy features in USA you can reduce the amount of data you are letting Android services collect from you.